Skip to Content

 Making shibori indigo planter covers

-Step 6: The fabric will be green when you remove it from the bucket.
+Step 6: When you remove the fabric from the bucket, it will be green.
 Don’t worry; it will turn blue as it slowly oxidizes.
-Leave the fabric still tied on the plastic sheet for about 20 minutes until it has turned blue.
+Leave the fabric tied on the plastic sheet for about 20 minutes until it has turned blue.

 Step 7: Then, dip the fabric again in the bucket.
 The more times you dip the fabric, the deeper the indigo colour.
 For my indigo planters, I only dipped twice.